Here I present simple logic on why you should buy the very best deck paint on the market, which will save you time and money.

-Again, this is the best deck primer, so in the long run, it costs less and requires less work.
+This is the best deck primer, : in the long run, it costs less and requires less work.

-Save money by getting the very best, and often the most expensive exterior deck paint on the market.
+Save money by getting quality deck paint.
 It lasts so much longer than the low-end stuff that you save money in the long run.
+You need 2 types.

 Finishes and Colors